florianfp/hello-world/README.md

 a test repository

-this is the ream.me file that should be explaining what this code is about
+this is the read.me file that should be explaining what this code is about